 In addition to federal income taxes, you likely will be subject to other taxes, such as state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on his investment in us.
 We currently own property or conduct business in 30 states.
 Many of these states currently impose a personal income tax on individuals and also impose an income tax on corporations and other entities.
 We may also own property or do business in other jurisdictions in the future.
 Although you may not be required to file a return and pay taxes in some jurisdictions because your income from that jurisdiction falls below the filing and payment requirement, you will be required to file income tax returns and to pay income taxes in many of these jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
 In some jurisdictions, tax losses may not produce a tax benefit in the year incurred and may not be available to offset income in subsequent taxable years.
 Some of the jurisdictions may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the jurisdiction.
-Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the jurisdiction, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
-Amounts withheld will be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
+Withholding, the amount of which may be greater or less than a particular unitholder's income tax if distributed to unitholders for purposes of determining the amounts distributed by us.
 Please read "-Tax Consequences of Unit Ownership-Entity-Level Collections."
-Based on current law and our estimate of our future operations, our general partner anticipates that any amounts r
+Based on current law and our estimate of our future operations, our general partner anticipates that any amounts required to be withheld will not be material.